PurpleI2P/i2pd_docs_en/docs/user-guide/tunnels.md

 latency.min                   | Minimum tunnel latency in milliseconds (0 = no minimum) (default:0)
 latency.max                   | Maximum tunnel latency in milliseconds (0 = no maximum) (default:0)
-i2cp.dontPublishLeaseSet      | Don't publish LeaseSet if set to true. (default: true)
+i2cp.dontPublishLeaseSet      | Don't publish LeaseSet if set to true. (default: true) i2cp.closeIdleTime            | Idle timeout in milliseconds after which the client tunnel session is closed (default: 0 = disabled) i2cp.newDestOnResume          | Generate a new destination (keys) when resuming from idle (default: false).
+This option is ignored unless closeIdleTime > 0.

 Other examples
 --------------